Essential trace network terms are listed along with their descriptions.

 The trace network uses a set of connected edges, junctions, or both in conjunction with network attributes, also known as network weights, to model the flow of resources through the network.
 Feature classes in a feature dataset provide the source junctions and edges used to create a trace network.
 Connectivity in the trace network is based on the geometric coincidence (x,y,z) of the features used as data sources and is established when the network topology is enabled.

 Two related concepts in the trace network are connectivity and traversability.
-Connectivity describes the potential range of the resource flow (water, gas, or other).
-Traversability describes the actual range of resource flow according to the current state of feature or filter barriers that can impede flow.
+Whereas connectivity describes the potential range of the resource flow (water, gas, or other), traversability describes the actual range of resource flow according to the current state of feature or filter barriers that can impede flow.

-A water system can have many connected pipes, but closed valves disconnect zones of water delivery from one another and act as a barrier.
-Alternatively, a network attribute can be used to constrain traversability in the network, limiting the flow of a resource.
+To illustrate this concept, a water system can have many connected pipes, but closed valves disconnect zones of water delivery from one another and act as a barrier, limiting the flow of the resource and constraining traversability in the network.